petersen65/PL0/README.md

 	* generation and emulation of IL/0 code from PL/0 source code
 	* two pass scanner: basic and sliding scanning to cover more complex scenarios with multiple characters per token
 	* register allocation algorithm enables expressions to use registers instead of a stack
+	* recursions with local scoped procedures tested

+## Planning

+* H1 2024, Compiler version 1.1 2024, make core engine more mature
+	* migration of memory location evaluations to emitter
+	* comments for the source code
+	* migration to abstract syntax trees as interface between parser and emitter
+	* support for Intel x86_64 assembler generation based on NASM project

+* H2 2024, Compiler version 1.2 2024, enhance programming language
+	* data types for variables, constants and parameters, start with integer only
+	* parameter for procedures
+	* boolean, real, string datatypes
+	* improved features for stdin and stdout